 The Graphics Amplifier connects to the laptop with a proprietary cable, a combination of PCI and USB.

 Additionally, it is not advisable to plug in an amplifier in your laptop when powered on, as it might adversely affect the laptop via some exceptions or fatal errors.
 These similar errors appear when you remove GPU from your laptop or PC.
-When you have connected it via cable, it replaces the internal GPU, providing good graphics as per your requirement.
+When connected via cable, it replaces the internal GPU, providing good graphics as per your requirement.

 As it will run as part of your system, no need to connect the card before you have turned your laptop on or after unplugging it from the power.
-You can even use software like Alienware’s Alien Adrenaline software, which is easy to use to trigger graphics amplifiers.
+You can even use software like Alienware’s Alien Adrenaline software, which is easy to trigger graphics amplifiers.
 To allow safe removal, in both the above case, the system will shut down.

 Apart from this, you can even connect the laptop to an external monitor with a graphics amplifier’s help.
 For a higher resolution display, it takes advantage of the desktop graphics card.
-With the help of its built-in, four-port USB hub, desktop dock along with the Graphics Amplifier can work significantly, and you can even connect the keyboard and mouse to the hard disk and other external storage of your system.
+Moreover, with the help of its built-in, four-port USB hub, desktop dock along with the Graphics Amplifier can work significantly, and you can even connect the keyboard and mouse to the hard disk and other external storage of your system.

 Installing A Card in The Graphics Alienware Graphics Amplifier